 The Senior Practitioner Missing Children (Children Missing Officer) for children within Nottingham City is Andrew High.

-Peer on Peer Abuse
+Peer on Peer/Child on Child Abuse

 We are committed to a whole school approach to ensure the prevention, early identification and appropriate management of peer on peer abuse within our school and beyond.